 Ed we love our new fireplace!!
 Wow, it is awesome and couldn't have been easier to set up.
 Made the purchase late Friday and it took me approx 2 hrs Saturday (while watching TV) to set up properly including paint and clean up.
 I did run into a small problem with the material continuously falling out of the fireplace .
 It seemed that I actually used too much material.
 I was able to resolve the problem by utilizing the original glass door frame as a decorative and very functional stop.
 It is held in place with clear silicon and the material was allowed to contact and dry into the silicon. ( see pics ) In my case this worked out well as my accent color is gold and so is the trim piece of the frame.
 I imagine this can be done on many fireplaces and the trim can be painted is needed to match.
 Feel free to use our pictures or the idea about the trim ( if it is original ) on your web site or sales presentations.

 The fire pit below will show you how not to do it (bad plumbing) and how easy it is to install a battery operated remote control.
-The glass used was ford blue and we installed 2 44" stainless steel "H" burners.
+The glass used was Ford Blue Base Glass and we installed 2 44" stainless steel "H" burners.

 In the pictures on the top right, do you see the plumbing sticking out of the pit?
 Well this was fixed, but not by the plumber that tried to install it.
 We cut a little bit of concrete and placed the valve in properly.